A Level in Latin/AS Classical Greek will enable learners to:

 For A level Latin the prose unseen author is Livy, an epoch-defining author whose great work tells the ‘history’ of Rome from Romulus and Remus, via Hannibal’s elephants, up to civil war, Augustus and the foundation of the Roman Empire.
 His skill as a historian (or yarn-spinner?) made him a model for later writers throughout the centuries.
 The verse unseen author is the satirical and wickedly witty poet Ovid, whose works vary from advice on how to win a girlfriend, through a vast anthology of myths to his sad letters after his exile from Rome.
 Always clever and frequently quite racy, his poetry has entertained, influenced and informed for two thousand years.

-The set texts we are currently teaching include part of Virgil’s Aeneid - arguably the most influential Latin text ever written - as well as Cicero’s ferocious law court speech In defence of Milo (Pro Milone).
-Following these, we move on to Tacitus’ writing, which can read more like a modern soap-opera than history as we know it, as well as a selection of love poetry by Ovid, Propertius and Tibullus.
+The set texts we are currently teaching include part of Virgil’s Aeneid - arguably the most influential Latin text ever written; the cheeky and intellectually challenging love poetry of Ovid, and Tacitus’ Histories, exploring the lives and intrigues of Imperial Rome, which can read more like a modern soap-opera than history as we know it.
+In future years we will also be exploring Catullus’ powerful neoteric love poems.

 There is no set unseen author.
 All authors presented in the unseen will be ‘adjusted’ to fit the style of Greek that students will have learnt throughout the year, so authors can be as diverse as historians, speechmakers and biographers.